mdn/content/files/en-us/web/api/mediadevices/getusermedia/index.md

 the moment.

 For example in Firefox, the URL bar displays a pulsing red icon to indicate that recording is underway.
-The icon is gray if the permission is in place but recording is not currently underway.
-The device's physical light is used to indicate whether or not recording is currently active.
+The icon is gray if the permission is in place but the recording is not currently underway.
+The device's physical light is used to indicate whether or not the recording is currently active.
 If you've muted your camera (so-called "facemuting"), your camera's activity light goes out to indicate that the camera is not actively recording you, without discarding the permission to resume using the camera once muting is over.